 Children: Montana, Dakota

-Utah is the only program in the nation that can claim two back-to-back beam champions: Missy Marlowe in 1991-92 and Summer Reid in 1996-97.
-Marsden’s other beam titlists to date are Theresa Kulikowski in 1999 and 2001, and Ashley Postell in 2007.
-Marlowe won the NCAA floor title in 1992.
-Marsden has had three gymnasts (Kulikowski, Postell and Shannon Bowles) earn first-team All-America honors on the beam all four years at Utah.
+Under her tutelage, Utah is the only program in the nation that can claim two back-to-back beam champions: Missy Marlowe in 1991-92 (she also won the floor title in 1992) and Summer Reid in 1996-97.
+Marsden’s other beam titlists are Theresa Kulikowski in 1999 and 2001, and Ashley Postell in 2007.

-She has coached her “beamers” to 59 All-America awards.
+She has coached her “beamers” to 59 All-America awards, including four-time first-team beam All-Americans Kulikowski, Postell and Shannon Bowles.
 Her 2001 beam team made history when all six members won All-America honors and four qualified into individual finals.

-During her undergraduate career as Megan McCunniff, she led Utah to four straight national titles from 1981-84 and was a three-time individual champion, winning the NCAA all-around title in 1983 and 1984, and the 1984 vault crown.
-She finished her career as a 12-time first-team All-American and the school record-holder on the vault, beam and floor.
+During her undergraduate career as Megan McCunniff, she led Utah to four national titles from 1981-84 and was a three-time NCAA individual champion, winning the all-around title in 1983 and 1984, and the vault title in 1984.
+She finished her career as a 12-time first-team All-American.
 Her senior year, she won the Broderick Award, recognizing her as the country’s top collegiate woman gymnast.

 In 2005, Marsden was voted the co-National Assistant Coach of the Year by her peers.
 In 2011 and 2012, she was named the NCAA North Central Region Head Coach of the Year, and she was the regional assistant coach of the year in 2005 and 2007.